ybertot/Stage_coq/objectives_and_progress.md

 * the algorithms scans the space from left to right using the list of event, assuming it is sorted from lowest absciss to highest, and knowing that no two event can have the same absciss.

 * at each step the algorithm treats a new event, closing cells and opening new ones, thus maintaining a list of closed cells and a list of alive cells.
-    * It must keep the alive cells sorted from lowest ordinate to highest one.
+    1. It must keep the alive cells sorted from lowest ordinate to highest one.
-    * The alive cells must keep the following properties at all time : each edge constituting one of the alive cells will be closed in the list of remaining events.
+    2. Each edge constituting one of the alive cells will be closed in the list of remaining events, except the edges constituing the box.
-    * The alive cells must all be adjacent to the following and previous cells, meaning there is no hole for a certain absciss. (every point will be in an alive cell that will end up closed, and thus every point will be in a cell in the end).
+    3. The alive cells must all be adjacent to the following and previous cells, meaning there is no hole for a certain absciss. (every point will be in an alive cell that will end up closed, and thus every point will be in a cell in the end).

+* after the last event is treated, there are no more alive cells and we return the list of closed cells, corresponding to the cell decomposition we were looking for.
+The way to search for adjacence between each cell in the graph should be that every cell having two points in common are adjacent, except if those two points constitute an edge( since each cell contains the lower and higher edge, there is an easy way to check).